Why You Should Offer Mental Health Benefits for Contractors

 Insights

 According to a survey from Kaiser Health Foundation, 13% of Americans who needed mental health services didn’t get them because of the expense.
-This adds up, given the 2019 study that reported patients with mental health conditions paid significantly more for out-of-network treatments than patients with chronic physical conditions.
-If you do decide to go to a therapist or counselor who isn’t covered by your insurance, the costs can add up pretty quickly.
+If your contractors do decide to go to a therapist or counselor without insurance, or with basic plans with no-frills coverage, the costs can add up pretty quickly.
 In pricey cities like New York City, therapists often charge as much as $200 per hour.
-So what can you do if you end up with significant mental health costs?
+Platforms like TalkSpace and Better Help offer digital Cognitive Behavioral Therapy (CBT), which is a less expensive option, but still requires access to health insurance.

 Share this post